Feeling anxious about returning to ‘Normal’ after Covid-19 lockdown?

-After numerous months in lockdown, expect to have a range of feelings, from excitement to finally do one of your favourite activities, or see a loved one, to feeling overwhelmed or anxious, possibly reluctant to leave the house or return to the office.
+After numerous months in lockdown, expect to have a range of feelings – from excitement to finally do one of your favourite activities or to see a loved one, to feeling overwhelmed or anxious, possibly reluctant to leave the house or return to the office.

 As a psychotherapist, I believe it’s an important time to share some strategies to help you cope with any feelings of post-lockdown anxiety, and ease you back into your new normality.

 1. Expect a range of different emotions

 I can’t stress this enough.
 It might feel counterintuitive to be anxious or reserved about returning to past freedoms, however it’s quite natural for such a major change to create feelings of uncertainty.

 There will be many changes to adjust and adapt to.
 Some of your favourite businesses may no longer be open.
 Going to the movies while simultaneously navigating the popcorn, crowds and mask wearing may feel too much.
 For some of us it goes much deeper, questioning whether the world is still safe.
 Some people take a little longer to get used to change than others.